Change Desktop preferences on Mac

-When you select a picture from Photos or the Pictures folder, choose how you want to arrange it on the screen — for example, fill the screen or centre the picture.
+When you select a picture from Photos or the Pictures folder, choose how you want to arrange it on the screen—for example, fill the screen or center the picture.
 Some choices may distort the picture.

 This option may affect the performance of some apps, such as games, that use many graphics.

-When you select the tickbox to change pictures, you can display the pictures in a random order.
+When you select the checkbox to change pictures, you can display the pictures in a random order.